Claken/Piscine_Flutter/mobileModule05/Module05/README.md

 ## Profile Page

-For this new profile page, new information have been added :
+For this new profile page, new information has been added :
   - A list of the last two entries
   - A logout button that logout the user and redirect him to the login page
   - A list of the feeling and the percentage of use for all entries